raganwald/raganwald.github.com/index.md

 I have designed and built software for paying customers since the 1990s:

-- In the early 90s, I wrote and sold Tableau, classified advertising management for desktop publishers.[^tableau]
+- In the early 90s, I wrote and sold Tableau, classified advertising management for desktop publishers.[^tableau]<br/><br/>

-- In 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.
+- In 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.<br/><br/>

-- In the early 2000s, I was the hands-on Technical Product Manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers.
+- In the early 2000s, I was the hands-on Technical Product Manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers.<br/><br/>

-- As Program Manager for the [JProbe Suite], I wrote a little code, such as designing and shipping the suite's first configuration tool.
+- As Program Manager for the [JProbe Suite], I wrote a little code, such as designing and shipping the suite's first configuration tool.<br/><br/>
 - In the mid 2000s, I led the web banking team for [ING Direct (USA)][ING], with more than three million active users.
 I personally wrote features such as its first ATM and Café locator.
-I used Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.[^mumps]
+I used Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.[^mumps]<br/><br/>

-- As a member of GitHub's documentation tools and front-end flow teams in the early 2010s, I shipped features such as [rich prose diffs].[^more]
+- As a member of GitHub's documentation tools and front-end flow teams in the early 2010s, I shipped features such as [rich prose diffs].[^more]<br/><br/>
 - In 2015, I was hired as the Principal Engineer for Incident Management.
 I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of features such as [response mobilizer].
 I wrote prototypes for features such as [recent changes].

 [^tableau]: I was a one-person ISV, doing everything writing Tableau's [manuals] to marketing the product at tradeshows (Guy Kawasaki very generously posed for a [picture][reg-at-macworld] with me at MacWorld Boston).